Union Gospel Mission History

 Ministry History – Mother Wheaton

-The ministry of a woman who visited the South Dakota State Prison while Thomas Morse was imprisoned there was Elizabeth Ryder Wheaton (1844-1923).
-This is the information we currently have for Elizabeth or more commonly known as “Mother Wheaton”.
+The woman who visited the South Dakota State Prison while Morse was there was Elizabeth Ryder Wheaton (1844-1923).
+This is the information we currently have for Elizabeth, known as Mother Wheaton.

 She was a social reformer and evangelist.
 Elizabeth Ryder was born to John and Mary Van Nest Ryder in Wayne County, Ohio.
 Her parents, both Christians, died by the time she was five years of age.
 At the death of her mother, Elizabeth was separated from her siblings and was reunited only with her brothers, J. M. and Emanuel, and her sister, Lida Ryder Hoffman, in 1902.